-During the Summer Term, all Year 6 pupils are given the opportunity to participate in a Safe Cycling Course to achieve their cycling proficiency award.
-As a general rule, only pupils in Year 6 who have successfully completed the course are allowed to ride bicycles to school without supervision.
+Whilst at Wheatfields, all Year 5 pupils are given the opportunity to participate in a Safe Cycling Course to achieve their cycling proficiency award.
+As a general rule, only pupils who have successfully completed the course are allowed to ride bicycles to school without supervision.
 In exceptional circumstances, children from other year groups can cycle to school but this requires permission from the Head Teacher - a form is available from the school office.
-We ask children to refrain from riding bikes or scooters across the playground.
+For everyone's safety, we ask children to refrain from riding bikes or scooters anywhere on our school grounds.